haridharan0311/CLINICAL_DASHBOARD/README.md

-# Clinical Dashboard Backend
+# Clinical Dashboard

-A comprehensive Django REST API backend for a clinical dashboard system designed to manage healthcare data for clinics in Tamil Nadu.
-The system provides analytics, patient management, pharmacy operations, and role-based access control for healthcare professionals.
+A full-stack clinical dashboard system designed to manage healthcare data for clinics in Tamil Nadu.
+The system consists of a Django REST API backend and a React/Vite frontend, providing analytics, patient management, pharmacy operations, and role-based access control for healthcare professionals.

 ## Features